sjohner/jhnr.ch/content/blog/why-microsoft-azure.md

 [![Cloud Provider Competitive Positioning](/images/CIS_Q218.jpg)](/images/CIS_Q218.jpg)

 In terms of revenue we get pretty much the same result: [Amazon Web Services generated $6.11 billion in revenue in Q2 2018](https://www.cnbc.com/2018/07/26/aws-earnings-q2-2018.html), and nobody else is even close.
 Microsoft reported $6.9 billion in revenue for its commercial cloud business, but remember that we are still primarily talking about IaaS and PaaS now.
-Microsoft does not disclose Azure revenue and it is believed that they earn the majority of that sum of money from its SaaS business — namely Office 365, Microsoft 365 and Dynamics 365 — and not from Azure which is believed to contribute "only" about $2.05bn to $3.6bn to the commercial cloud earnings depending on wether you belief [KeyBanc](https://www.cnbc.com/2018/07/18/microsoft-earnings-q4-2018.html) or [Canalys](https://www.canalys.com/newsroom/cloud-infrastructure-spend-reaches-us%2420-billion-in-q2-2018-with-hybrid-it-approach-dominant) analyists.
+Microsoft does not disclose Azure revenue and it is believed that they earn the majority of that sum of money from its SaaS business — namely Office 365, Microsoft 365 and Dynamics 365 — and not from Azure which is believed to contribute "only" about $2.05bn to $3.6bn to the commercial cloud earnings, depending on wether you belief [KeyBanc](https://www.cnbc.com/2018/07/18/microsoft-earnings-q4-2018.html) or [Canalys](https://www.canalys.com/newsroom/cloud-infrastructure-spend-reaches-us%2420-billion-in-q2-2018-with-hybrid-it-approach-dominant) analyists.

 Given the above numbers it is very hard to ignore AWS when thinking about cloud infrastructure and platform.
-When a company leads a market the way AWS does for cloud infrastructure and platform it cannot be ignored.
 And besides all the numbers, it is fair to say that AWS does offer some great products and services.
 [Many big businesses such as Netflix, GE, Spotify and many more](https://aws.amazon.com/solutions/case-studies) rely heavily on AWS infrastructure which I think definitively points out that it is a very mature and reliable platform.

 Although AWS dominates the IaaS and PaaS cloud market I am conviced that Azure is very competitive and that there are some very good reasons to consider Microsoft Azure as your cloud provider.
 I will try to point out some of them below and I am sure that there are many more good reasons why you may fall for Azure instead of other providers.
 Please share your thoughts in the comments section.
 And besides all that "cloud wars" discussion, please keep in mind that as a large company you may not want to focus on just one cloud provider.
 [According to Gartner Analyst Elias Khnaser](https://www.eliaskhnaser.com/) "Multicloud is no longer a matter of if, it is a matter of when"...

 **SaaS applications**

-Remember the above mentioned Microsoft commercial cloud revenue of$6.9bn for Q2 in 2018?
+Remember the above mentioned Microsoft commercial cloud revenue of $6.9bn for Q2 in 2018?
 [Microsoft is leading the SaaS market followed by Salesforce and Adobe](https://www.srgresearch.com/articles/microsoft-leads-saas-market-salesforce-adobe-oracle-and-sap-follow).
 That is actually a big argument why you want to choose Microsoft Azure as one of your cloud providers (or even as the one provider when thinking in SME size).
 Unlike other cloud providers, Microsoft is deeply involved in all three layers of the cloud (IaaS, PaaS and SaaS).

 [![Enterprise SaaS Growth and Market Leaders Q2 2017](/images/19553521_14732414839984_rId12.jpg)](/images/19553521_14732414839984_rId12.jpg)